 - Students that have received full funding from another UAF program for a specific project are not eligible for additional funding from URSA

-- During any academic year (e.g., AY 2016 - 2017; fall 2016, spring 2017 and summer 2017), an undergraduate student may not receive more than one travel award (fall or spring), and one project award (fall, spring or summer).
+- During any academic year (e.g., AY 2017 - 2018; fall 2017, spring 2018 and summer 2018), an undergraduate student may not receive more than one travel award (fall, winter or spring), and one project award (fall, spring or summer).
 This policy will allow for a greater number of students to receive awards with limited URSA funds.

-- Mentor send email to URSA prior to deadline in support of request.
+- Mentor must send an email to URSA prior to deadline in support of request.

-- Present results at Research Day, April 25, 2017.
-Failure to participate in Research Day and to submit a final evaluation will make the student ineligible for URSA funding the following year.
+- Present results at Research & Creative Activity Day, April 10, 2018.
+Failure to participate in Research & Creative Activity Day and to submit a final evaluation will make the student ineligible for URSA funding the following year.